dsuh93/Rails-2-Study-guide/study_guide.rb/rails_olympics.md

 - So, when you're trying to `POST` or `PATCH`, then validations will run because controller actions will be hitting the models and database which will filter the request to make sure data being processed is valid.

 ### Identify why `dependent: destroy` is used in Rails
-- If a class has a `has_many` association with `dependent: :destroy`, if that class instance is destroyed, then the association that has the `dependent: :destroy` is also destroyed in the process.
+- If a class has a `has_many` association with `dependent: :destroy`, if that class instance is destroyed, then any instances that `belongs_to` the destroyed class will aslo be destroyed.
+- We do this to prevent instanced from being *widowed*.
+When a record is widowed, its foreign key becomes invalid.
+This is an error.
+Using `dependent: :destroy` should help clean up child records so that records don't become widowed.

 ### Given a code snippet with an ActiveRecord query inside, identify on which line the query fetches information from the database.
 ```Ruby